 After seeing some of the history of our area, it’s time to check out how the modern man lives!
 Cape Cod is home to many delicious restaurants and taverns serving delicious seafood and cold brews in a warm atmosphere.
 If you’re looking for a good glass of wine and a romantic atmosphere to start off 2018, visit Del Mar Bar & Bistro in Chatham.
 You can find a more relaxed vibe stopping by for take-out at Corner Store in Chatham; they offer a little bit of everything and are reminiscent of the small markets of yesteryear.

 Cape Cod is the place to be to start 2018 off with a bang, and New England Vacation Rentals offers a number of cozy rentals to make your trip memorable.
-We’d love to help you plan a trip to the area; just give our reservation specialists a call for more information about the kinds of activities and attractions you can enjoy or to book your stay!
+We’d love to help you plan a trip to the area; just give our reservation specialists a call for more information about the kinds of activities and attractions you can enjoy during a Cape Cod New Years!

 The culture on Cape Cod is probably one of the most unique in the entire country.
 A blend of amazing history and just about every type of person imaginable makes it a great place for anyone to visit.
 As it features such a vibrant community, the Cape really comes to life for holidays.
-This is definitely true for the nearest holiday Halloween, when you will find fun and excitement for everyone.
+This is definitely true for the nearest Cape Cod Halloween when you will find fun and excitement for everyone.

 There are a dozen towns to trick or treat in, so you could come back for trick or treating every year and never explore all the great neighborhoods.
 There are also plenty of trick or treating opportunities in public places.
 The Safe Trick or Treat events held in various Cape Cod towns offer kids the opportunity to trick or treat safely with plenty of events going on such as costume parades in Chatham and Brewster to trick or treating at local vendors along Main Street in Hyannis.